Don't let the name fool you. An Executive Summary has a specific purpose in a proposal. But it has nothing to do with the name.

 - A little about each section of the proposal?

-- What your own mission and goals are?
+- A recitation of your own mission and goals from someone who claims to "understand" them?

 - Why this proposal is your best alternative for getting the most of what you want?

 An Executive Summary is not a summary at all.
 It is a rationale.
-It should contain what the reader needs to know to reach a decision, whether it reflects a “summary” of what’s in the proposal or not.
+It should contain what the reader needs to know to reach a decision, whether that reflects a “summary” of what’s in the proposal or not.
 If you want to make things easier for the customer, don't give them a summary.
 Give them something that makes it easier for them to decide that what you are proposing is their best alternative.
+Your proposal provides all the details to substantiate your recommendations.
+If you write a great Executive Summary, they may not feel compelled to read all the details because they agree with your rationale.

 Should your Executive Summary show “understanding?”

 If your qualifications make you the customer’s best alternative, your Executive Summary should explain why.
-Which will impact their decision more, the fact that you have certain qualifications, or how they translate into something better?
+Which will impact their decision more, the fact that you have certain qualifications, or how they translate into better results for the customer?
 The answer to this depends on how that particular customer reaches their decisions.
-The same applies to any teaming partners you might have.
-Why they are on your team probably matters more than a description of their qualifications.
+The same applies to the qualifications of any teaming partners you might have.
+Why they are on your team may matter more than a description of their qualifications.

 What you should do instead of summarizing

-Instead of writing a big fat proposal and then abstracting it into a little bit more to read, try making your Executive Summary an explanation of why your proposal is the customer’s best alternative.
+Instead of writing a big fat proposal and then abstracting it into what is actually a little bit more to read, try making your Executive Summary an explanation of why your proposal is the customer’s best alternative.
 Your goal should be to enable them to make a decision in your favor with confidence.
-That takes more than just summarizing.
+That makes it more like an assessment than a summary.

-So instead of summarizing, add things up.
+Instead of summarizing, try adding things up.
 What do your responses to all of the customer’s requirements add up to?
-That is what the customer will get and what they are most concerned about.
-If what you offer sounds like it could be their best alternative, they’ll read the rest of your proposal to find out if your offering is credible.
+What do they mean?
+Why do they matter?
+This is what the customer is most concerned about.
+The decision maker wants to know what it all adds up to.
+If what you offer sounds like it could be their best alternative, they’ll read the rest of your proposal to find out if the details add up to what you claim.
 But they’ll read it in context and with interest.

 Access to premium content items is limited to PropLIBRARY Subscribers